-Paul seems to be describing to this young pastor (Timothy) the reality that there are many who claim with their mouths to love and serve the Lord Jesus, but who inwardly serve their own passions and pleasures.
+Paul seems to be describing to Timothy the reality that there are many who claim with their mouths to love and serve the Lord Jesus but who inwardly serve their own passions and pleasures.
 The exhortation from Paul to Timothy is to present himself as a workman unashamed (2:15), to serve as a godly example of someone whose life-fruit matches the claim to the activity of God's grace in his life (4:1-5), and to be a faithful servant/soldier of Christ (2:1-13).

-Again, the idea of claiming with the lips to follow Christ is not enough ... to "pass the test" one must continue in faithfulness to Christ (which is only possible by the Grace of God; e.g. 2 Timothy 2:1).
+Claiming with the lips to follow Christ is not enough.
+To "pass the test" one must continue in faithfulness to Christ (which is only possible by the Grace of God; e.g. 2 Timothy 2:1).
 Failure to endure in the Grace of God, even if you endure in calling yourself a Christian, is failure to pass the test ("apostasy").

 The next passage containing the word adokimos sums up the above point:

 16 They profess to know God, but by their deeds they deny Him, being detestable and disobedient and worthless for any good deed.
 (Titus 1:16, NASB)

 Notice the explicit contrast between profession and deeds.
 In the above passage, adokimos is translated as "worthless" for any good deed.